You’ll have to save all your hard-earned and shiny pennies to hire a professional photographer. You might be asking if it’s worth it.

 You want to attract the people who are the best fit for your Brand, so having photos that capture your Brand Personality will help to gain those right followers.

-I recently had my photos taken in preparation of my website redesign that will be happening in a few months, and I loved the experience so much!
+I recently had my photos taken to prep for my website redesign that will be happening in a few months, and I loved the experience so much!

 I’m fortunate enough to have 3 cousins who are photographers, plus a really long list of friends who are photographers since my background is in photography.